arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 docker compose -f docker-compose-dataprep-arango.yaml up -d
 ```

-## Invoke Microservice

-Once document preparation microservice for ArangoDB is started, user can use below command to invoke the microservice to convert the document to embedding and save to the database.

-After the service is complete a Graph is created in ArangoDB.
-The default graph name is `Graph`, you can specify the graph name by `-F "graph_name=${your_graph_name}"` in the curl command.
+## 🚀 3.
+Consume Retriever Service

-By default, the microservice will create embeddings for the documents if embedding environment variables are specified.
-You can specify `-F "create_embeddings=false"` to skip the embedding creation.
+An ArangoDB Graph is created from the documents provided to the microservice.
+The microservice will extract entities from the documents and create nodes and relationships in the graph based on the entities extracted.
+The microservice will also create embeddings for the documents if embedding environment variables are specified.

 ```bash
 curl -X POST \